conte89/PEDvolution/README.md

 # PEDvolution
+Positive energy district evolution: A test case forWinterthur’s Hard Community.

+In this repository: Article publication + Excel dashboard.

+Abstract:
-Positive energy district evolution: A test case forWinterthur’s Hard Community This study investigates the development and implementation of Positive Energy Districts (PEDs), focusing on the Hard Community in Winterthur, Switzerland.
+This study investigates the development and implementation of Positive Energy Districts (PEDs), focusing on the Hard Community in Winterthur, Switzerland.
 PEDs are urban areas designed to achieve a net-positive energy balance by integrating renewable energy sources and energy-efficient technologies, thus contributing to reducing greenhouse gas